Are you a fan of podcasts?

 When your average day is filled with HR admin, coming up with strategies for more effective remote working, and numerous meetings with business leaders, keeping up with reading the latest news and trends can be hard.

 Luckily, with the ever-increasing number of podcasts to choose from, you can listen to the latest updates in HR.
-Whether you have 15 minutes, 30 minutes, or one hour to spare, this list of podcasts for HR can help you stay up to speed and gain some new insights.
+Whether you have 15 minutes, 30 minutes, or one hour to spare, this list of podcasts for HR can help you stay up to speed and gain some new insights on employee development.

 1. CIPD podcast